-Maureen McNichols is the Marriner S. Eccles Professor of Public and Private Management and Professor of Accounting at the Graduate School of Business (GSB), Stanford University.
+Maureen McNichols is The Marriner S. Eccles Professor of Public and Private Management and Accounting at the Stanford Graduate School of Business (GSB).
 Her leading research on earnings management and its implications for investors, and on analysts’ incentives, forecasts, and investment recommendations has received considerable attention from academics, investors, and regulators.
 Her papers appear in the leading journals in accounting and finance and have garnered several Best Paper awards.
 She served as an editor of Review of Accounting Studies, and has served on the editorial boards of Journal of Accounting Research, The Accounting Review and Contemporary Accounting Research.

 Professor McNichols has offered courses in financial reporting in a number of Stanford’s programs, including the undergraduate program, the Stanford Law School, the Stanford MBA Program, and Stanford GSB’s PhD Program in accounting.
 Some of her recent electives include “Evaluating Financial Statement Information,” “Analysis for Event-Driven Investing” and “Foundations for Social Impact.”
 In addition, she has taught in a number of programs for executives, including Finance and Accounting for the Non-Financial Executive and IGNITE.